-Tech-X develops a variety of scientific software, including physics simulation software and high-performance computing libraries.
+Tech-X develops a variety of scientific software, including physics simulation software and high-performance computing in the cloud, and provides expert physics simulation consulting services in plasma physics and electromagnetics, including photonic integrated circuits.

 VSim is a framework that uses PIC (Particle-in-Cell) methods to model particles, so it allows you to simulate the kinetic behavior of particles as well as electromagnetic phenomena.
 Because VSim supports massively parallel computing that scales to tens of thousands of processor cores, you are able to model complex geometries and more physical phenomena while still obtaining results within a reasonable amount of elapsed time.

-VSim packages are a field-specific and economical alternative the full VSim PIC simulation tool.
+VSim packages are a field-specific and economical alternative to the full VSim PIC simulation tool.

 General purpose, high resolution shock capturing methods for fluid plasma modeling.
 Advanced fluid, plasma and electromagnetic modeling on unstructured meshes.
 The USimComposer GUI enables simulation validation, execution, and visualization in one application.